-Explore the early life of President Abraham Lincoln in Kentucky.
-With hiking trails, picnic areas and Lincoln's boyhood cabin, there is something for everyone!
+Explore the early life of President Abraham Lincoln.
+With hiking trails, picnic areas, and Lincoln's boyhood cabin, there’s something for everyone to enjoy.